Nigeria-South Africa relations blossom again

 On his part, Darkey Africa, South African Consul General in Lagos, noted that on the issue of negative perceptions, that the consulate has quarterly meetings with relevant stakeholders to discuss issues affecting them, hence he charged others to avail themselves the opportunity to participate and contribute to the growth of both countries along their line of business.

-He explained that there has never been a deliberate attempt to undermine any applicant as visa are issued on merit.
+He explained that there has never been a deliberate attempt to undermine any applicant as visa is issued on merit.

 As well, he called on the stakeholders present, especially National Association of Travel Agencies of Nigeria (NANTA) to help with certified partners as the consulate wants to work with structures that help make its duties seamless.